|Pilot Harold H. Van Wormer, O-736424 (POW, survived)

 Crashed January 19, 1944

-In Australia, assigned to the 380th Bombardment Group, 529th Bombardment Squadron based at Long Strip.
-First combat mission was on January 17, 1944 piloted by Stevens for a reconnaissance over Manokwari and Noemfoor.
+In Australia, assigned to the 380th Bombardment Group, 529th Bombardment Squadron based at Long Airfield.
+This bomber's first combat mission was on January 17, 1944 took off piloted by Stevens on a reconnaissance mission over Manokwari and Noemfoor.

 Seven were captured by the Japanese: Van Wormer, Peurifoy, Mohr, Shaver, Schofield, Anderson and Gomer.